 The western basin is separated from the eastern by a bank crossing the strait between Sicily and Cape Bon, where water is no deeper than 366 m.
 Mean depth of the western basin is estimated to be 1612 m, and the deepest sounding ever recorded is 3733 m.
-The mean Sicilian-Ionian basin depth is 1620 m., while the Levant basin has a mean depth of 1451 m.
 In the eastern Mediterranean the maximum depth is 5150 m, reached off the southern coast of Greece.
 The steepest slope observed is situated close to the island of Sapienza, near Navarino, where a depth of 4978 m is reached only 10 miles from land.
+The mean Sicilian-Ionian sub-basin depth is 1620 m., while the Levant sub-basin has a mean depth of 1451 m.

-The total volume of the Mediterranean basin is approximately 3,750,000 cubic kilometres.
+The total volume of the Mediterranean basins is approximately 3,750,000 cubic kilometres.